 It’s also important to get enough sleep – if you aren’t well rested, you’ll be easily stressed and agitated.

-Practicing relaxation techniques like meditation, or prayer are great wellness practices to help calm you down.
+Practicing relaxation techniques like meditation or alternatively, whiteboard art are considered to be great wellness practices to help calm you down.

 9) Take a ten minute “time out”